Lqnz/Lqnz/README.md

-#Bio:
+# Bio:

-Hello!
-I'm Lanz and I archive Minecraft hacked clients and probably that's all.
+- **Hello!
+I'm Lanz.
+A Minecraft hacked client archiver and learning HTML at the moment**